monking/MineKitty/README.md

 - username and kitty storage
 - check if kitty has been mined
   - at least in this session
-- peers can flag kitties as indoors
+- peers can flag kitties as indoors (2x points)
-- peers can flag kitties which are not kitties
+- peers can flag kitties which are not kitties (0x points)
+- POV pitch > 25º = ceiling cat (2x points)